About the Gallery Sorelle Sciarone

 How we set about to solve this

 In 2019, the Gallery only sold three paintings.
-A little bit disheartening, but then as of writing this in October 2020, the Gallery has sold fourteen paintings, even though there is a pandemic and all the planned art fairs are closed.
-Now fourteen does not sound like a lot, but most small and startting galleries expect to sell seven to fourteen paintings a year, without going to an art fair.
-It takes decades to become a gallery that sells 56 paintings a years, by just being open.
+A little bit disheartening, but in 2020, the Gallery sold sixteen paintings, even though there was a pandemic and all the planned art fairs were closed.
+Now fourteen does not sound like a lot, but most small and starting galleries expect to sell seven to fourteen paintings a year without going to an art fair.
+It takes decades to become a gallery that sells 56 paintings a year by just being open.

 Art and History

-On a larger scale, during my study to become an Art Historian at Leiden University, many pensioners were studying art as a second degree after a lifetime of being a doctor or lawyer.
+On a larger scale, during Tascha Sciarone study to become an Art Historian at Leiden University, many pensioners studied art as a second degree after a lifetime of being a doctor or lawyer.
 Almost everyone professed a love that they were not allowed to pursuit when they were younger.
 Men were hammered to find a well-paying job, to support their families, as sole breadwinners and women stayed at home to raise the children.
-Now they are part of the art world, that has drastically changed these last years.
+Now they are part of the art world, which has drastically changed these last years.
 We aim at the gallery to add our expertise to this movement.

 This gallery is also aimed at inter-sectional equality/feminism.
 We want to provide a platform for talented individuals to exhibit and sell their art.
-We are starting with privileged individuals, who have had secondary education or ability to study with artists.
-Hopefully, with our initial successes, we will be able to build out to a wider representation and mentorship in the gallery.
+We are starting with privileged individuals who have had secondary education or the ability to study with artists.
+Hopefully, we will build out a more comprehensive representation and mentorship in the gallery with our initial successes.